 Many readers will be aware of how much I love Krell audio gear and their class-A designs.
 The Krell KSA-150 Class A Power Amplifier is a great example of one of these hot, power-hungry designs.
-In this article, I discuss the very basics of class-A amplifiers, with service details and images of the gorgeous KSA-150!
+In this article, I discuss the basics of class-A amplifiers, with service details and images of the gorgeous KSA-150!

 You may have already watched my restoration video, where I completely refurbish one of these beasts.

 The video has generated a lot of interest and I receive many queries about this restoration.
-Powerful class-A amplifiers like the Krell KSA-150 need regular inspection to insure they don’t go up in smoke.
+Powerful class-A amplifiers like the Krell KSA-150 need regular inspection to ensure they don’t go up in smoke.
 This is largely because of the prodigious heat they generate, a by-product of the class-A amplifier topology.

 What is ‘Class-A’?